Can we talk?

 In today’s world of instant messaging, texting, email, and social media, have we lost the art of having honest-to-goodness, face-to-face conversations?

 We may appear more connected than ever before, but are we truly connected?

 Are there benefits to in-person communication that cannot be found screen-to-screen?

 You may have read or heard the story of a young child answering the question of what they would like to become and answering, “A phone, so my parents would pay attention to me.”
 If that doesn’t make you sad, you can stop reading now.

-First, the benefits of facilitated discussions as a form of communication are similar to the benefits of a great conversation – building community and deepening relationships, generating and sharing ideas, problem solving leading to action, and engaging all parties fully and equally.
+First, the benefits of facilitated discussions as a form of communication are similar to the benefits of a great conversation – building community and deepening relationships, generating and sharing ideas, problem-solving leading to action, and engaging all parties fully and equally.

 An effective facilitator or effective conversationalist is a good listener.
-They ask good questions and demonstrate active interest in others, allowing them to do most of the talking.
+They ask good questions and demonstrate an active interest in others, allowing them to do most of the talking.
 Body language is open, eye contact is comfortable, and verbal prompts encourage continued sharing.